 Author Archives: Beth Collins

-Ethical Action Plan Draft 1 Name of practitioner-researcher: Beth Collins What is your project focus?Co-designing a technical sample library with neurodivergent students to create a more inclusive learning resource.
-What are you going to read about?– Transformative pedagogy- Social justice What action are … Continue reading
+Name of practitioner-researcher: Beth Collins What is your project focus?Co-designing a technical sample library with neurodivergent students to create a more inclusive learning resource.
+What are you going to read about?– Transformative pedagogy- Social justice What action are you going to take … Continue reading

 Posted in ARP: Ethical Action Plan | Leave a comment